The Agony of Manual Wide-Table DML Operations

 - Exclude certain columns (like audit fields) by filtering the

-query. - Dynamic column handling can be used in most of the DML operations.
+INFORMATION_SCHEMAquery. - Dynamic column handling can be used in most of the DML operations.
 Try it!

 - Add dry-run mode to test before executing.